3. Maintaining unity in the church, 1:11-4:21

 uJmin dat. pro. "to you" - Dative of indirect object.

-tou qeou (oV) "about God" - of God.
-When "testimony/witness" is read, the genitive "of God" is usually treated as subjective, as NIV, although objective is possible, ie., "Paul's witness about God and his acts in Christ", Thiselton, even ablative, expressing source / origin.
-The genitive is best treated as adjectival, expressing quality or possession, not just any mystery, but the divine type that entails the content of Christian preaching, namely the gospel.
+tou qeou (oV) "about God" - of god.
+When "testimony / witness" is read, the genitive "of God" is usually treated as subjective, as NIV, although objective is possible, ie., "Paul's witness about God and his acts in Christ", Thiselton, even ablative, expressing source / origin, "from God".

 Paul testified to "Jesus Christ and him crucified."
 The "know nothing" may imply that he said nothing else, but we have many examples of Paul's preaching and we know he did cover a whole range of topics in his desire to make Christ known.
 Nor should we think he spoke only of "him crucified".
 Paul's teaching is extensive, but he does emphasize the "foolishness" of the cross.